Igloczek/n8n-nodes-pocketbase-admin/README.md

 ## Operations

-This module support all CRUD actions, executed as admin.
+This module support all CRUD actions, executed as superuse (admin).

 - Get List
 - Get One